Sorbus aucuparia: Description

-Sorbus aucuparia is a small tree or shrub that grows up to between about 5 and 15 m in height.
+Sorbus aucuparia is a small tree or shrub that typically grows to between about 5 and 15 m in height, occasionally to 20 m, and exceptionally to 28 m.
 The crown is loose and roundish or irregularly shaped but wide and the plant often grows multiple trunks.
 A trunk is slender and cylindrical and reaches up to 40 cm in diameter, and the branches stick out and are slanted upwards.
-The bark of a young plant is yellowish gray and gleaming and becomes gray-black with lengthwise cracks in advanced age; it descales in small flakes.
-Lenticels in the bark are elongated and colored a bright ocher.
-The plant does not often grow older than 80 years and is one of the shortest-lived trees in temperate climate.
+The bark of a young plant is yellowish grey and gleaming and becomes grey-black with lengthwise cracks in advanced age; it descales in small flakes.
+Lenticels in the bark are elongated and coloured a bright ochre.
+The plant does not often grow older than 80 years in warmer regions and is one of the shortest-lived trees in temperate climate, but can occasionally live longer, to 150 years.
 The wood has a wide reddish white sapwood and a light brown to reddish brown heartwood.
 It is diffuse-porous, flexible, elastic, and tough, but not durable, with a density of 600 to 700 kg/m3 in a dried state.
 The roots grow wide and deep, and the plant is capable of root sprouting and can regenerate after coppicing.

 The compound leaves are pinnate with four to nine pairs of leaflets on either side of a terete central vein and with a terminal leaflet.
 The leaves are up to 20 cm long, 8 to 12 cm wide.
 They have paired leaf-like stipules at the base of the petiole, and are arranged alternately along a branch, distinguishing them from those of ash, Fraxinus excelsior, which are opposite and without stipules.
 The leaflets are elongated-lanceolate in shape, 2 to 6 cm long, and 1 to 2.5 cm wide with a sharply serrated edge, and have short stems or sit close to the central vein except for the outermost leaflet.
-Leaflets are covered in gray-silvery hairs after sprouting but become mostly bare after they unfold.
-Their upper side is dark green and their underside is a grayish green and felted.
+The leaflets are covered in grey-silvery hairs after sprouting but become mostly bare after they unfold.
+Their upper side is dark green and their underside is a greyish green and thinly hairy.
 Young leaflets smell like marzipan when brayed.
 The leaflets are asymmetrical at the bottom.
 The foliage grows in May and turns yellow in autumn or a dark red in dry locations.